hudson155/kairo/kairo-gcp-secret-supplier/README.md

 ## Installation

-Get started by installing `kairo-gcp-secret-manager`.
+Get started by installing `kairo-gcp-secret-manager`.\
+You can also install `kairo-gcp-secret-manager-testing` for testing.

 ```kotlin
 // build.gradle.kts